SaintLucifur/cse15l-lab-reports/lab-report-3-week-3.md

 ## ListExamples.java *filter(List<String> list, StringChecker sc)*

-* My stringChecker is defined as follow
+* My stringChecker is defined to be selecting strings that have "a" in them
 ```
 class TypeChecker implements StringChecker {
     public boolean checkString(String s) {